pimcore/data-hub/doc/10_GraphQL/04_Query/11_Query_Samples/11_Sample_GetAsset.md

 ### Request

 Note that for the fullpath and the base64 encoded data you can specify a thumbnail config.
-You can you the `format` argument to retrieve the values for a specific format like `webp`.
+You can use the `format` argument to retrieve the values for a specific format like `webp`.

 ```
 {